orakaro/Swift-monad-Maybe-Reader-and-Try/README.md

 	}
 }
 ```
-With an operation which can throws some ErrorType, just wrap them out in a Try and chain(with `map` and `flatMap`) to whenever you want.
+With an operation which can throws some ErrorType, just wrap them inside a Try and chain(with `map` and `flatMap`) to whenever you want.
 At every step the result will be a `Try` type.
 When you want the real value inside that box, just do a pattern matching.
 ```swift
 enum DoomsdayComing: ErrorType {
 	case Boom